Tayoso/find_my_car/README.md

 Answer: Should be all diesel fuel type and hatchbacks below 17k based on memory.
 This is final answer given body type, fuel, type and price has bene given.
 Test that this works.

 - Question 4
-User: "i need a an Audi A3"
+User: "i need an Audi A3"
 Prompt 2: 3 to 5 passengers
 Answer: Should be all audi a3s, 3 to 5 passsengers i.e. saloon, hatchbacks that exists in the data.
 Prompt 2: Price range